 A tank submerged in water could show a false positive if the operator does not compensate for the external water pressure.

-Pressure testing is used only on new tanks prior to filling to ensure they meet the manufacturer’s specification and that there was no damage done to the tank during transportation and installation.
+Pressure testing is used only on new tanks prior to filling to ensure they meet the manufacturer’s specifications and that there was no damage done to the tank during transportation and installation.
 The required pressure is greater than 3 pounds per square inch but less than 5 pounds per square inch for the tank and a minimum of 50 PSI for the piping.

 Stage I Vapor Recovery Testing